we3lab/pype-schema/README.rst

 Legal Documents
 ===============

-This work was funded by the `Center for Integrated Facility Engineering <https://cife.stanford.edu/>`_ at Stanford as a a part of CIFE Seed Proposal 2023-02
+This work was funded by the `Center for Integrated Facility Engineering <https://cife.stanford.edu/>`_ at Stanford University as a a part of CIFE Seed Proposal 2023-02
-`Formal proofs of safe operating limits at wastewater resource recovery facilities <https://cife.stanford.edu/formal-proofs-safe-operating-limits-wastewater-resource-recovery-facilities>`_.)
+`Formal proofs of safe operating limits at wastewater resource recovery facilities <https://cife.stanford.edu/formal-proofs-safe-operating-limits-wastewater-resource-recovery-facilities>`_.

 - `LICENSE <https://github.com/we3lab/pype-schema/blob/main/LICENSE/>`_
 - `CONTRIBUTING <https://github.com/we3lab/pype-schema/blob/main/CONTRIBUTING.rst/>`_